Fabric-Development/glace/README.md

 yay -S glace-git
 ```

-Or alternatively you can manually build Gray and install it
+Or alternatively you can manually build Glace and install it

 To build and install Glace, run the following command after cloning the repository: